kwstannard/makery/README.md

 ### ORM independence

 Makery is completely ORM independent.
-You can use it easily with any complex data object and no special flags needed.
+You can use it easily with any data object class and no special flags needed.

+## Why FactoryBot over Makery

+- You like multiple factory definitions instead of traits
+- You need the before or after callbacks for things besides setting up associations

 ## Installation